sbasnet7227/learning-journal/README.md

 ## Welcome to My Awesome Learning-Journal!

 # Author Brief Introduction:
 I'm Army veterans and eager to learn new technology.
+To view my GitHub account[Click here](https://github.com/sbasnet7227)

 This learning journal is about how to create first web site using Github.